 These steps are for students with long-term goals, those who are pursuing a certificate or degree at LMC.
+To receive priority registration all students must submit an application to the college, complete assessment tests or provide assessment results or transcripts from other colleges, complete an orientation and create an educational plan.
 If you just want to take a few classes for personal enrichment or to enhance job skills, and do not plan to obtain a certificate or degree, follow the easy steps on our New or Returning for Personal Enrichment page.

 Assessment means finding out what your strengths and weaknesses are in certain basic college skills.
 All new students planning to earn an associate degree or transfer to a 4-year college or university must take the assessment tests.
 Your assessment scores will assist you and the counselor you meet with at your New Student Workshop to determine which courses are appropriate for you.
-Find out whether you need to take the assessment tests.
+Assessment schedule and sign-up

 NOTE: If you are a graduating high school student from a local area high school, please contact your schools Career Center or a school counselor early in the spring semester to schedule appointments to attend an LMC Outreach information session.
 Assessment testing instructions for high school seniors will be given at that time.
 A schedule of high school visits will be posted on the high school Calendar of Important Dates page in February.

 The New Student Workshop will provide you with important information about college programs, services, policies, procedures, and requirements, and is essential for new students.
-There are four options to choose from:
+There are three options to choose from:

 New Student Workshop: A free 3-hour workshop.
-A counselor will be present to help you select first-semester classes and provide a brief orientation.
+A counselor will be present to help you create an educational plan and provide a brief orientation.
 Sign up for a New Student Workshop.

 Orientation Class: (COUNS 030 - 1 unit) Enroll in this class, taught by a counselor, for the best and most complete orientation.
+Includes creation of an educational plan.
 Sign up for COUNS 030 through WebAdvisor.

 Online Orientation: Provides a brief but convenient orientation that should be followed by an appointment with a counselor.
+Please note that students who select this option must also create an educational plan online through InSite WebAdvisor after their orientation - instructions.
 Click here for the Online Orientation.